yapaxi/AssignmentApp/Answers to technical questions.md

 4. **What was the latest technical book you have read or tech conference you have been to?
 What did you learn?**
 - linux kernel programming
 - mostly was looking for differences between windows and linux internals: the most important I think is that linux does not have strict hierarchy of interrupt levels
-- must say that quality of literature (writing mostly) in Windows world is much higher

 5. **What do you think about this technical assessment?**